Ship Wake Detection in SAR Images via Sparse Regularization: SAR Data Sets

 \subsection{Real SAR Data}

 SAR images from four different satellite platforms, namely TerraSAR-X, COSMO-SkyMed, Sentinel-1 and ALOS2 are employed.
-All TerraSAR-X images \cite{terraSARX} are Stripmap products with three meters resolution for both azimuth and range directions.
-We have used 3 images two of which are in HH polarisation with the third in VV polarisation.
+All TerraSAR-X images \cite{terraSARX} are X-band Stripmap products with three meters resolution for both azimuth and range directions.
+We have used 3 images, two of which are in HH polarisation with the third in VV polarisation.
 Of the COSMO-SkyMed data sets, we have used 2 X-band images including ship wake patterns.
 These are Stripmap products and their resolution is three meters for both azimuth and range directions, in different polarisations.
-The Sentinel-1 images utilised in this paper are C band SAR images and have ten meters resolution for both azimuth and range directions.
-We have used 4 images in total all of which are in VV polarisation.
-Lastly, we have used 2 ALOS2 images all of which are L band and in HH polarisation.
+The Sentinel-1 images utilised in this paper are C-band SAR images and have ten meters resolution for both azimuth and range directions.
+We have used 4 images, all of which are in VV polarisation.
+Lastly, we have used 2 ALOS2 images which are L-band and in HH polarisation.
 ALOS2 images have three meters resolution.
 From all images, we have selected 28 different ship wake patterns (28 different ships with corresponding wakes) by visual inspection and used them for experimental analysis.

 We created ship centered image tiles and used them as input for the ship wake detection procedure discussed in the previous section.
 We assume that ship locations for the selected ships are known.
 In practice, this step can be replaced with ship detection techniques such as constant false alarm rate (CFAR) approaches (see e.g. \cite{pappas2018superpixel}).